Desperate Housewives season 7: New Zealand on TV2

-The Seventh Season began in New Zealand on 14 February 2011 around the time it always has in the 8:30 pm Monday timeslot which it has had for all 7 years.
+The Seventh Season began in New Zealand on 14 February 2011 around the time it always has in the 8:30 pm Monday time slot which it has had for all 7 years.
 The season ended on July 18, 2011 with the highest rating of the show since Season 5 of 525,000 viewers.
 It also marks the first time in the series history in which episodes have aired consistently each week with no breaks.
 This season average 418,555 viewers.